DfX-NYUAD/GlitchFHE/README.md

 ## __Repo Details__
 ### __GlitchFHE Software Framework__

+This directory contains all the codes and corresponding documentation for the software-based experiments on:
+- CKKS and BFV implementations of polynomial evaluation
+- CKKS and BFV implementations of image classification
+- CKKS implementation of image processing

 ### __GlitchFHE Hardware Framework__
 The hardware framework contains
 - Basic setup details of the  design under attack - [CoFHEE chip](https://github.com/momalab/CoFHEE), like how to interface with the host computer and its voltage/clock requirements.